Clean-Terraform/beautiful-jekyll/_posts/2020-04-11-resource-names.markdown

 }
 {% endhighlight %}

-## Do NOT include the resource type in a resource name
+## When naming resources complete the sentence: Resource X for...
-Including a reference to the type of resource in the name is repetitive and does not add any clarity for the user, it just makes them type more.
+When naming resources it is helpful to think of what you are creating the resource for when giving in a name.
+For example, Resource AWS S3 Bucket for ALB Logs.

 {% highlight hcl %}
 # Bad